 The stairs have been cut into rock, with a stone wall on one side for safety.
 There are about 365 steps in total, descending about 200 feet (60 meters), but it’s worth it for those who make their way to the end of this scenic path.

 There is a very small car park for the steps but please be careful where you park as some of the places are for the residents.
-We would suggest getting here early so you might have a better chance of getting a parking spot.
+We would suggest getting here early so you might have a better chance of getting a parking spot, and this is definitely not a spot to spend the night.

 John O’Groats – Duncansby Head / Stacks